 I won’t make you wait any longer.

-- 3 large Granny Smith apples, peeled and cored
+- 3 large Granny Smith apples - peeled, cored, and sliced

-- 3 large Cortland or McIntosh apples, peeled and cored
+- 3 large Cortland or McIntosh apples - peeled, cored, and sliced

 - 3/4 cup plus 1 tablespoon granulated sugar